blindsidenetworks/mattermost-plugin-bigbluebutton/README.md

 ## Contributing

 Plugin is written in Golang for server side and Javascript for client side.
-Use `make build` to build the plugin (generate the tar file).
+Use `make build` to build the plugin.
 The dependencies are managed with Glide for Go and NPM for javascript.

 Mattermost plugin development guides available here: https://developers.mattermost.com/extend/plugins/